microsoftgraph/msgraph-training-authentication/README.md

-# Microsoft Graph: Authenticate and Connect to Microsoft Graph
+# [ARCHIVED] Microsoft Graph: Authenticate and Connect to Microsoft Graph

+## IMPORTANT

+**This project is being archived.
+As part of the archival process, we're closing all open issues and pull requests.**

+**You can continue to use this sample "as-is", but it won't be maintained moving forward.
+We apologize for any inconvenience.**

 This module walks through authentication scenarios with Microsoft Graph.